SafeExamBrowser/seb-server-setup/docs/overview.rst

 Installation Repository
 -----------------------

-The installation and setup of SEB Server depends on the service needs and the local environment and infrastructure that exists and can be used.
-Because the setup can vary from a simple in-house all-in-one server setup to a setup that serves many institutions and must be horizontally scalable, the seb-server-setup repository contains pre-configured docker-based SEB Server setups for the most common cases and can easily be extended by adding new installation setup.
+The installation and setup of SEB Server depends on the service needs and the local IT environment and infrastructure that exists and can be used.
+Because the setup can vary from a simple in-house all-in-one server setup to a setup that serves many institutions and must be horizontally scalable, the seb-server-setup repository contains pre-configured docker-based SEB Server setups for the most common cases and can easily be extended by adding new installation setups.

-The seb-server-setup repository structure defines the installation type on the fist directory level.
+The seb-server-setup repository structure defines the installation type on the first directory level.
 Currently only docker-based installations are supported.
-On the second directory level defines installation purpose categories like "demo" for setting up a
-SEB Server for demonstrations, "testing" or "prod" for testing purposes or final productivity setup.
-The third and forth directory level, if existing, defines then different SEB Server setups like "stand-alone" or "distributed" and finally the encryption (TLS) method that should be used.
+On the second directory level installation purpose categories like "demo" for setting up a SEB Server for demonstrations, "testing" or "prod" for testing purposes or final productivity setup are defined.
+The third and forth directory level, if existing, names then different SEB Server setups like "bundled", "basic", "tls" or "distributed".
 Below is an example of the seb-server-setup directory structure.

 ::

     - docker

         - demo
+            [a basic bundled test setup]
         - prod
+            - bundled
+                - basic
+                    [basic bundled setup]
+                - tls
+                    [bundled setup with tls endpoint]
           - distributed
-             - [not yet available]
+                [not yet available]
-          - standalone
-             - letsencrypt [experimental]
-             - noencrypt
-             - selfsigned [experimental]

         - testing
+            - basic
+                [a basic bundled stup of testing]
-          - noencrypt
+            - tls
-          - selfsigned [experimental]
+                [experimental]
         - ..?

 At each endpoint exists a root installation directory with docker-files for the services, a docker-compose definition and a "config" directory